crawl/sequell/docs/commandline.md

    response to the command.
 - `-n` the maximum number of lines of output that must be returned.
 This is useful to keep Sequell from spamming lots of output in PM.
+- `-readonly` or `-r` to tell Sequell to reject all attempts to alter Sequell's databases.
+A command proxied to Sequell with `-readonly` can't change the LearnDB, define new commands or keywords, or otherwise change Sequell's visible public state.